Doug Willis: Return and Alzheimer's diagnosis

-While Doug and Josh are working together, Lou passes on a building job to them but Doug makes "a potentially expensive mistake" when he does not remember it.
-Josh notices further issues with Doug's memory and becomes worried about his grandfather, but Brad assure him that nothing is wrong and Doug was just being a bit forgetful.
+While Doug and Josh are working together, Lou Carpenter (Tom Oliver) passes on a building job to them but Doug makes "a potentially expensive mistake" when he does not remember it.
+Josh notices further issues with Doug's memory and becomes worried about his grandfather, but Brad assures him that nothing is wrong and Doug was just being a bit forgetful.
 Doug is later diagnosed with Alzheimer's disease and Brad has to call Pam to join them in Erinsborough.
 However, when Pam arrives she refuses to believe the diagnosis, instead she is convinced that Doug has been having an affair because of his secretive behaviour.
 Donovan said that Doug had been like that as he was afraid to admit what was happening to him.
 Doug and Pam reunite and are forced to confront his condition.
 Donovan praised the plot, saying it was "a great opportunity to bring to the fore some issues that affect older people."
-The actor was also asked to be an ambassador for Alzheimer's Australia as a result of the storyline.
+He later stated "I really do think Jason (Herbison), the producer, the company itself, has taken an enormous step in introducing a character who has the early signs of Alzheimer's or dementia.
+I think that's very commendable."
+The actor was asked to be an ambassador for Alzheimer's Australia as a result of the storyline, which he accepted as he had first hand experience with the condition and wanted to help.

 Doug returns to visit his family again in November 2014.
 The following year, Doug returns to meet his great-granddaughter Matilda Turner (Eloise Simbert), following the realisation that his health is declining.
 Producers used Doug's return to show "the growing epidemic of Alzheimer's disease".
 Donovan was pleased to reprise his role for the storyline, saying "I think Neighbours is a wonderful forum to raise the subject to young people so that they are aware of what older people are coping with.
 Nearly all families are going to be impacted by it in the future."
 Doug returned on 8 February 2016, after Pam realises that she can no longer cope with looking after him.
 Doug moves in with Brad and partner Lauren Turner (Kate Kendall), marking the first time he had lived on Ramsay Street in 21 years.
 Due to his condition, Doug quickly loses his temper with Lauren and seeks out Brad's wife Terese Willis (Rebekah Elmaloglou).